qut-dmrc/encrypt_all_the_things/presentation.md

 ## What is 2-factor authentication?

-* comparable to TAN system for online banking<!-- .element: class="fragment" -->
+* comparable to TAN system for online banking (transaction authentication number - one time password for banking)<!-- .element: class="fragment" -->
 * requires a second form of authentication additionally to a password <!-- .element: class="fragment" -->
 * this second element changes over time<!-- .element: class="fragment" -->
 * most secure forms of this are bound to a device you carry with you, e.g. an app on your phone, or even more secure on a dedicated device<!-- .element: class="fragment" -->